webpack-contrib/webpack-hot-client/README.md

 ##### port

-Type: `Number`
+Type: `Number|Object`
 Default: `0`

 The port the `WebSocket` server should listen on.
 By default, the socket server will allocate a port.
 If a different port is chosen, the consumer of the module must ensure that the port is free before hand.
+If the `server` option is defined, and the server has been instructed to listen, this option is ignored.

+If using the module in a specialized environment, you may choose to specify an `object` to define `client` and `server` port separately.
+The `object` value should match `{ client: <Number>, server: <Number> }`.
+Be aware that the `client` port will be used _in the browser_ by `WebSockets`.
+You should not use this option in this way unless _you know what you're doing._ Using a mismatched `client` and `server` port will be **unsupported by the project** as the behavior in the browser can be unpredictable and is specific to a particular environment.

 ##### reload